ar-/gdroidclient/README.md

 ## How can I add or remove an app from the tags?

 If you are technically experienced you can look at this file: https://gitlab.com/gdroid/gdroiddata/blob/master/metadata/tags.yaml , change it and submit a merge request.
 If you don't have the technical expertise or don't have time to fiddle with it, you can open a new issue (https://gitlab.com/gdroid/gdroidclient/issues/new) or send an email.
 It will be sorted out for you.
 Either way, every contribution is welcome.

+## What does the 'search harder' and 'search even harder' do?

+* The normal search is searching only in the app names in your language (yes, apps can have different names in different languages).
+* 'search harder' includes the app-summary into the search, which is a short description of the app in one or 2 sentences.
+* 'search even harder' includes also the app description in the search result.
+This is similar to the search in the F-Droid client.
+The result will contain a maximum of results but many of them might be irrelevant.